openebs-archive/jiva/README.md

 A OpenEBS Volume is comprised of:
-- One *Controller* (or Frontend-Container) that exposes storage via iSCSI, TCMU etc., and can be launched alongside your application container.
+- One *controller* (or Frontend-Container) that exposes storage via iSCSI, TCMU etc., and can be launched alongside your application container.
-- One or more *Replicas* (or Backend-Containers) that will persist the data, providing redundancy and high-availability.
-The Replica container will save the data into the storage (disks) attached to your docker hosts.
+- One or more *replicas* (or Backend-Containers) that will persist the data, providing redundancy and high-availability.
+The replica container will save the data into the storage (disks) attached to your docker hosts.

 ![Jiva Overview Diagram](https://github.com/openebs/openebs/blob/master/documentation/source/_static/JivaExample.png)

-Both Controller and Replica can be launched using this same image, *openebs/jiva*, by passing different launch arguments.
-The Controller expects volume details like name and size.
-The Replica will require the Controller to which it is attached and the mount path where it stores the data.
+Both controller and replica can be launched using this same image, *openebs/jiva*, by passing different launch arguments.
+The controller expects volume details like name and size.
+The replica will require the controller to which it is attached and the mount path where it stores the data.

-The scheduling of the Controller and Replica containers of OpenEBS Volume is managed by *maya* that integrates itself into Container Orchestrators like Kubernetes, Docker Swarm, Mesos or Nomad.
+The scheduling of the controller and replica containers of OpenEBS Volume is managed by *maya* that integrates itself into Container Orchestrators like Kubernetes, Docker Swarm, Mesos or Nomad.
 OpenEBS v0.4.0, provides integration into Kubernetes Clusters.
 Please follow [OpenEBS documentation](http://openebs.readthedocs.io/en/latest/), if you are using Kubernetes.

-For other types of Container Orchestrators like Docker Swarm, Mesos, Nomad, etc., the following instructions will help you to quickly setup an OpenEBS Volume (exposed via iSCSI) with 2 Replicas.
-To enable redundancy, the Replicas have to be run on different hosts.
+For other types of Container Orchestrators like Docker Swarm, Mesos, Nomad, etc., the following instructions will help you to quickly setup an OpenEBS Volume (exposed via iSCSI) with 2 replicas.
+To enable redundancy, the replicas have to be run on different hosts.

 ### Prerequisites

 #### Setup the storage network.

-To launch a OpenEBS Volume with 2 Replicas, 3 IPs will be required.
-1 for the Controller (where the iSCSI service will be started) and 2 for the Replicas.
+To launch a OpenEBS Volume with 2 replicas, 3 IPs will be required.
+1 for the controller (where the iSCSI service will be started) and 2 for the replicas.
 This example uses static IPs with host networking mode which can be setup using your preferred network plugin that allows multi-host networking.

 For Example:

 Let us say that 172.18.200.0/24 is accessible across different docker hosts ( host#1, host#2).

-Create the static IPs on host#1, where you can create Controller and Replica-1.
+Create the static IPs on host#1, where you can create controller and replica-1.

 ```
 host#1$ sudo ip addr add 172.18.200.101/24 dev eth0